wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 Lab 0 Familar with the tool.
 ======
+This lab

 Lab 1 SPECTRE & DC analysis of NMOS and PMOS
 ======

 Lab 2 SPECTRE transient analysis and measurement
 ======
+This lab

 Lab 3 Study of Inverter
 ======
+This lab

 Lab 4 Delay of combinational logic
 ======
+This lab

 Lab 5 Combinational Logic Family, Wire, Sequential Logic
 ======
+This lab

 Lab 6 Final project 2-bit full adder
 ======